Waldleufer/archproj-bmwteam/doc/task_depends_doc.md

     0 | Red Apple
 ```

-using the tool with the inverted option:
+Using the tool with the inverted option:
 ````
 ./task_depends.py ../tests/test01.dot -r
 ````
-one gets:
+One gets:
 ```
 Count | Task Name
 ------+-------------------